xiangzhennan/shitcode-web/portfolio/UX/README.md

 <img src="img/question7.png" width="700" />

-The final version is show as below which has much more detail with more vivid UI design.
+The final version is show as below which has much more details and polished UI design.

 <img src="img/question8.png" width="700" />